 By Car - dropping off

-Glasgow Airport’s new dedicated pick-up and drop-off facility is located directly across from the main terminal.
+Glasgow Airport’s new dedicated pick-up and drop-off facility are located directly across from the main terminal.
 Drivers dropping people off should use this facility for quick transactions under 10-minutes only.
 If picking someone up please make sure the person has cleared immigration (if applicable), has collected any luggage and is ready to meet you.
 The facility has three zones – coded A, B, and C – to help you coordinate your pick-up.
 Please note zone C is suitable for all types of vehicles including coaches and mini-buses.

 If you plan to enter the terminal with someone you are dropping off, or to meet a passenger arriving back in Glasgow, you should use Car Park 2.

 You can view a map of our current road layout here.
-This includes the location of our Long-Stay Car Park, where drivers can also wait free for up to 30 minutes.
+This includes the location of our Long-Stay Car Park, where drivers can also wait-free for up to 30 minutes.
 There is a free shuttle bus available to take passengers between the Long-Stay Car Park and the main terminal building.
 It operates every 10 to 15 minutes and takes approximately five minutes.

 There is a dedicated pickup area on the ground floor of Car Park 2 and there are marked blue badge spaces within this area.
 For details of charges click here.